Secret Agents in Hoop Skirts

 “DEAR SIR, — It is intended to remove to Georgia all the Federal prisoners; butchers and bakers to go at once.
 They are already notified and selected.
 Quaker [a Union man whom I know] knows this to be true.
 Are building batteries on the Danville road … Do not underrate their strength and desperation.
 Forces could probably be called into action in from five to ten days; 25,000, mostly artillery.
 Hoke’s and Kemper’s brigades gone to North Carolina: Pickett’s in or about Petersburg.
 Three regiments of cavalry disbanded by General Lee for want of horses.
 Morgan is applying for 1,000 choice men for a raid.”

 She was awarded the post of postmaster of Richmond by Ulysses S. Grant, but that post was later rescinded.
 She had used all her family’s wealth in pursuit of her spy efforts and depended on others to provide for her until her death in 1900.
 She was posthumously inducted into the Military Intelligence Hall of Fame in 1993.

-Becky Lower writes mostly American historical romances, but occasionally crosses the pond to Regency England.
+Becky Lower writes mostly American historical romances, but occasionally crosses the pond to England to import her characters to the States.
 In addition to History Imagined, she has a weekly blog at http://beckylowerauthor.blogspot.com.

-While doing research for a new American historical series, she investigated the work of Union and Confederate spies and was surprised to find many female spies.
-Becky would probably have become one of these secret agents in hoop skirts had she lived a century and a half ago.
+While doing research for a new American historical series, she was surprised to find many female spies during both the Revolutionary War and the Civil War.
+Becky would probably have become one of these secret agents in hoop skirts had she lived a couple centuries ago.

 Click here to find out more about Becky’s books: http://www.beckylowerauthor.com